 That’s basically all you need to know for visiting this oldest temple complex in the world.
 Besides that, here are some thoughts I have that might be helpful to you if you plan on visiting Angkor:

 - I think the day I visited Angkor Wat in July has been the hottest day in my life.
 Around 40 degrees Celsius and even worse, no wind at all.
 Make sure you drink lots of water, there are children all around the complex that offer you ice cold water (that gets warm within ten minutes)

 - Take at least one full day to explore Angkor Wat.
 Actually the complex is so huge and there are so many temples that some people buy a three day pass and still don’t see everything.

 - If you decide to hire a local guy that drives you around on his rickshaw for the whole day, agree on the price first to avoid a potential dispute and do mention you want to come back after sunset and they don’t charge you any extra for that.
 Drivers also expect a small tip (2-3 USD) when picking you up and dropping you at your guesthouse in Siem Reap.

 - Don’t miss out the sunset.
-It’s around 6-7pm depending on the time of the year and most visitors (me included) go up Phnom Bakheng, a temple on a hill from where you’ve got the nicest view not quite over the temple complex, but over the flat farm scenery all around.
+It’s at around 6-7pm depending on the time of the year and most visitors (me included) go up Phnom Bakheng, a temple on a hill from where you’ve got the nicest view not quite over the temple complex, but over the flat farm scenery all around.

 Hope that helps planning your trip to Angkor Wat!
-If you have been there already, leave a comment below and let us know about your experience.

-I have also visited the Khmer temple complex in Phimai, Thailand, which is supposed to be the inspiration for Angkor Wat and one of the highlights of my visit to Nakhon Ratchasima, Thailand’s second largest city – check out this post.
+I have also visited the Khmer temple complex in Phimai, Thailand, which is supposed to be the inspiration for Angkor Wat and one of the highlights of my visit to Nakhon Ratchasima, Thailand’s third largest city – check out this post.